-- 2. For the quarters ended March 31, 1999 and 1998, the Company was treated as a partnership for federal and most state income tax purposes, and the tax effect of its activities accrued to Marathon and Ashland.
+- 2. For the quarter ended March 31, 1999 and 1998, the Company was treated as a partnership for federal and most state income tax purposes, and the tax effect of its activities accrued to Marathon and Ashland.
 As a result, no provision for federal or state income taxes has been made in the accompanying financial statements. - 3.
 For purposes of these separate financial statements, payables and receivables related to transactions between the Company and MAP are included as a component of the Parent Company investment.
-Transactions during the first quarter of 1999 and 1998 between the Scurlock Permian Businesses and Marathon and Ashland are considered to be related party transactions. - 4.
-At December 31, 1998, the Company recorded a charge to costs and expenses of approximately \$10 million to reflect an inventory market valuation reserve.
+Transactions during the first quarter of 1999 between the Scurlock Permian Businesses and Marathon and Ashland are considered to be related party transactions. - 4.
+At December 31, 1998, the Company recorded a charge to earnings of approximately \$10 million to reflect an inventory market valuation reserve.
 Such amount represented the amount by which the recorded LIFO cost basis of crude oil inventory exceeded net realizable value as of such date.
-At March 31, 1999, the inventory market valuation reserve was released due to increased crude oil prices and inventory turnover and the Company recognized a non cash credit to costs and expenses of approximately \$10 million.
+At March 31, 1999, the inventory market valuation reserve was released due to increased crude oil prices and the Company recognized a credit to earnings of approximately \$10 million. - 5.
+The Company is the subject of, or party to, a number of pending or threatened legal actions, contingencies and commitments involving a variety of matters, including laws and regulations relating to the environment.
+Under the agreement for the sale of the Company by MAP to Plains, MAP has agreed to indemnify and hold harmless the Company and Plains for claims, liabilities and losses (collectively "Losses") resulting from any act or omission attributable to the Company's business or properties occurring prior to the date of the closing of such sale to the extent the aggregate amount of such Losses exceed \$1 million; provided however, that claims for such Losses must be asserted by the Company against MAP on or before May 15, 2003.
+Certain identified Losses and the first \$25,000 of any individual claim are not included in the calculation of the foregoing \$1 million indemnification threshold.